mandy2324/Movies-Tracker/README.md

 This is an application that can track the progress for a user for different topics from a data repository.
 You can also view if some task is not completed, on-hold, or completed.

 ## Application concept:
-A user who accesses your application will be able to pick from a list of those shows and put them into 3 categories: plan to watch, currently watching, and finished watching.
+A user who accesses your application will be able to pick from a list of those shows and put them into 3 categories: plan to watch, Watched, and on-hold.
-Users could have different shows in their trackers and may have made different levels of progress in completing a show.
+Users could have different movies in their trackers and can rate them individually on a scale of 1 to 10.

 ## Functionality
 - A menu where users can navigate to different options to update and view their trackers